 Step 3: Send a prospecting message

-As with 1st degree prospects, you can send a personalized message to your connection.
-It is good to use your 1st connection as a commonality in the discussion this time.
+As with 1st-degree prospects, you can send a personalized message to your connection.
+Using your 1st connection as a commonality in the discussion this time is good.

 Should You Reach Your 3rd-Degree Connections Directly?

 Although you can send an invite to any LinkedIn member straight away, it’s not a good idea to do that with 3rd-degree connections.
 At the same time, getting your 2nd-degree connections to introduce you to their connections wouldn’t be effective since you haven’t yet established a strong relationship.

 It is good first to reinforce your relationship with 1st and 2nd connections and then expand your network.
 Engage your 2nd connections to the point that you can connect with them and convert them into your 1st connections.
 Since their 1st contacts would become your 2nd-degree contacts, you’d have better prospecting chances.